cjappl/Conference-Presentations/slides.md

 <br>

 ## In the `ProcessLog` function:
-1. periodically try to dequeue all the messages in the `LogData` queue, and Log them!
+1. Periodically dequeue the messages in the `LogData` queue, and Log them!

 ---
 ---

 # `cjappl/rtlog-cpp`

 <br>